makuke1234/jsonlite/README.md

 It also supports exceptions, they are designed to give hint about obvious syntax errors and to be, yet again, simple.

+Using the C++ library is pretty self-explanatory in its essence so no extra documentation has been provided with it.
+The usage of the C bindings is a little more tricky due to the language itself, thus more often than not the extra documentation in the 'C_bindings/src' subdirectory might be helpful.

 # C bindings

 In the folder 'C_bindings' of my repository you can find the needed source files to compile the C bindings of this C++ library yourself.
-If you think that that is unnecessary then you can just download the 'libjsonlite.a' file from the 'bin' subdirectory.
+If you think that would be unnecessary work, you can just download the 'libjsonlite.a' file from the 'bin' subdirectory (as long as you GCC/G++ to link the final executable).

+The extra documentation neccessary for the C bindings is also located in 'src' subdirectory.

 # Licensing

 As stated, this project follows the MIT license.